Takeda Shingen: Shinano campaign

 Shingen's first act was to gain a hold of the area around him.
 His goal was to conquer Shinano Province.
-A number of the major warlords in the Shinano region marched on the border of Kai Province, hoping to neutralize the power of the still-young Shingen before he had a chance to expand into their lands.
+A number of the major warlords in the Shinano region marched on the border of Kai Province, hoping to neutralise the power of the still young Shingen before he had a chance to expand into their lands.
 However, planning to beat him down at Fuchu (where word had it Shingen was gathering his forces for a stand), they were unprepared when Takeda forces suddenly came down upon them at the Battle of Sezawa.
 Taking advantage of their confusion, Shingen was able to win a quick victory, which set the stage for his drive into Shinano lands that same year and his successful Siege of Uehara.
 The young warlord made considerable advances into the region, conquering the Suwa clan's headquarters in the Siege of Kuwabara, before moving into central Shinano with the defeat of both Tozawa Yorichika and Takato Yoritsugu in the Siege of Fukuyo and the Battle of Ankokuji.
 In 1543, he captured Nagakubo Castle, Kojinyama Castle in 1544, and then Takatō Castle and Ryūgasaki Castle in 1545.
-In 1546 he took Uchiyama Castle and won the Battle of Odaihara, and In 1547, he took Shika Castle.
+In 1546, he took Uchiyama Castle and won the Battle of Odaihara, and in 1547, he took Shika Castle.

 In 1548, Shingen defeated Ogasawara Nagatoki in the Battle of Shiojiritoge and then took Fukashi Castle in 1550.
-However, the warlord was checked at Uedahara by Murakami Yoshikiyo, losing two of his generals in a heated battle which Murakami won.
+However, the warlord was checked at Uedahara by Murakami Yoshikiyo, losing two of his generals in a heated battle that Murakami won.
 Shingen managed to avenge this loss and the Murakami clan was eventually defeated in the sieges of Toishi.
-Murakami fled the region, eventually coming to plead for help from the Province of Echigo.
+Murakami fled the region, eventually coming to plead for help from Echigo Province.

-In 1553, he captured Katsurao, Wada, Takashima and Fukuda castles.
-In 1554 he took Fukushima, Kannomine, Matsuo and Yoshioka castles.
+In 1553, he captured the castles of Katsurao, Wada, Takashima and Fukuda, and in 1554, he took the castles of Fukushima, Kannomine and Matsuo.